The NEET 2022 exam is to be held on the 17th of July.

-While preparing, students often stumble upon several questions, one such question is how many marks are required to clear NEET?
-With this article, we bring to you the answer to this question which students most often think about, in some cases students ask this question before starting to prepare for NEET.
+While preparing and even after taking up NEET 2022, students often stumble upon several questions, one such question is how many marks are required to clear NEET?
+With this article, we bring to you the answer to this question which students most often think about, in some cases, students ask this question before starting to prepare for NEET.

 - Important Topics for NEET UG